beehive-lab/TornadoVM/assembly/src/docs/Unsupported.md

     }
 ```
 The reason for not supporting this is that a deadlock might occur between the user thread running class initialization and the Tornado compiler thread performing JIT compilation of the Task method.
+Note that detecting such a deadlock is not a trivial and therefore currently, TornadoVM will not issue any error or warning.

 ### Note